 In this article, we're going to learn how to add new products.
-A product inventory must be created in the BackOffice first before it can become a sale item on the POS Register.
+A product inventory must be created in the BackOffice first before it can become a sale item on your POS Register.

 From your BackOffice, go to Products > Add Product.